clairBuoyant/pybuoy/docs/README.md

 ### Alternative

-I like to use [poetry](https://python-poetry.org) and it can be as easy as `poetry add pybuoy` within your project.
+[Poetry](https://python-poetry.org) is a great alternative for managing your project's dependencies within a `virtualenv` automatically.
+Adding `pybuoy` is as easy as `poetry add pybuoy` within your project.

 For more information on what and how to work with poetry, [click here](https://realpython.com/dependency-management-python-poetry).